Netzarim: Eviction

+Later events

+2008-2009 Gaza War

-The IDF took possession of Netzarim again during Operation Cast Lead and entered with 150 Merkava and other military vehicles on January 4, 2009.
+The IDF took possession of the former Netzarim site again during Operation Cast Lead and entered with 150 tanks and other military vehicles on 4 January 2009.
 The reoccupation of Netzarim effectively separated Gaza City from southern Gaza Strip, weakening Hamas' control of the region.
-On the early morning of January 12, troops stationed at Netzarim began their northward push into Gaza City's Sheikh Ijlin neighborhood.
-When a ceasefire was declared by Israel on January 17, the IDF gradually evacuated the site.
+On the early morning of 12 January, troops stationed at Netzarim began their northward push into Gaza City's Sheikh Ijlin neighborhood.
+When a ceasefire was declared by Israel on 17 January, the IDF gradually evacuated the site.

+2023–2025 Gaza war

+The IDF launched an invasion of the Gaza Strip on 27 October 2023, as a response to the Hamas-led 7 October attacks on Israel.
+On 30 October 2023, IDF troops were confirmed to have entered the site of the former Netzarim settlement with infantry and tanks.

+In late 2023, the IDF established a military road running across the Gaza Strip, intended to serve as a buffer zone separating Gaza City from the rest of the territory.
+It was named Netzarim Corridor as it includes the site of the former settlement.

+After a ceasefire agreement with Hamas came into effect on 19 January 2025, the IDF withdrew from the Netzarim Corridor on 27 January.
+Israeli forces subsequently returned to the site of Netzarim and withdrew again on October 10, 2025 in compliance with the Gaza war peace plan.